CarelessInternet/Ticketer/README.md

 # Ticketer

 Welcome to the official GitHub page for the Ticketer bot!
 You can find all of the source code right here!<br>
-The source code is mainly for educational and demonstration purposes on building a Discord bot.<br>
+I advise you to only clone this repository for making pull requests, or making your own private version of the bot.<br>
-I advise you to only clone this repository for making pull requests, or making your own private version of the bot.
+Do not make a public clone of the bot.

 ## Support